No Angels: 2023–present: Festival concerts and It's Christmas

-In 2023 and 2024, No Angels reunited for a few festival concerts and one-off events, including a special guest appearance on German hip hop group K.I.Z's International Women's Day concert at the Mercedes-Benz Arena in March 2003.
-In January 2024, the band announced its intention to record music for a new album during the summer.
-Recording sessions took place between July and August, with Christian Geller once again taking over production.
-As part of their 25th anniversary celebrations, the group embarked on the Still in Love with You – Summer 2025 festival tour, which began in June 2025 in Wolfhagen and concluded in October 2025 in Sursee.
-The tour earned widespread praise for the band's energetic, nostalgic performances.
-In October 2025, No Angels announced that they would release the material recorded the previous year on their eighth studio album, It's Christmas, the band's first Christmas album, through Geller's Stars by Edel label in November 2025.
-"I Still Believe," the album's first single, was issued on 10 October 2025, also serving as theme song for the 30th RTL-Spendenmarathon.
-That same month, the band announced that they are planning to go on tour again in 2026 as part of their TwentyFive Live 2026 tour.
+In 2023 and 2024, No Angels reunited for select festival concerts and one-off events, including a special guest appearance on German hip hop group K.I.Z's International Women's Day concert at the Mercedes-Benz Arena in March 2003.
+In January 2024, they revealed plans to record a new album, with sessions taking place between July and August under producer Christian Geller.
+As part of their 25th anniversary celebrations, the group launched the Still in Love with You – Summer 2025 festival tour, running from June to October 2025 and earning praise for its energetic, nostalgic shows.
+In October 2025, they released the single "I Still Believe," the theme for the 30th RTL-Spendenmarathon, which also served as the lead single from their eighth studio album It's Christmas, their first Christmas album, recorded the previous year.
+Released in November 2025 via Geller's Stars by Edel label, the album debuted at number ten on the German Albums Chart, marking their eighth top-ten record in Germany.